Traveling Europe by train with a Eurail pass is one of the most popular ways to get around during your backpacking trip.

 Purchasing a Eurail pass is as easy as a click of a button.

-Note: If you are not sure which days you will be arriving/ departing Europe, that is OK.
+Note: If you are unsure which days you will be arriving/ departing Europe, that is OK.
 One of the greatest conveniences of the pass is it allows you to activate the pass at the train station upon arrival.

 Do not activate it when you get it in the mail.
 As soon as you activate it, your time on your pass begins ticking.